Is this a ticketed show?

 Customers will be offered normal ticket concession prices only if these make for a lower total cost than the 10% discounted rate.

-Friends of the Fringe are people who have chosen to pay a yearly membership subscription to support the work of the Fringe Society and in return we offer them special services.
+Fringe Friends are people who have chosen to pay a yearly membership subscription to support the work of the Fringe Society and in return we offer them special services.

-You have the option to offer all Friends of the Fringe members the opportunity to buy tickets to your show at two-for-the-price-of-one (limited to two tickets per show run, per membership).
+You have the option to offer all Fringe Friends the opportunity to buy tickets to your show at two-for-the-price-of-one (limited to two tickets per show run, per membership).

 The Friends are some of the most supportive, experimental and generous Fringe-goers around, and their word of mouth is a great marketing tool during the festival.